Leo1003/rust-osshkeys/README.md

 A Rust library to read/write OpenSSH public/private keys and sign/verify data

 ## Current Status
 This project is under alpha stage.
-It may contain many bugs for now.
+It may contain many bugs for now, and also, the API would change frequently.

 ## Planning Features
 - Core Features